nickpapac/docs/README.md

 In the above example, the validate_dummy_test_case() test case will pass because the assertion performed in this test case is true.
 Assertions provided by the `Spanner` module and cover various types of values.

-One of the most important aspects of Spanner Test Scripts is the Spanner [Testboard](#testboards), which enables the user to write hardware-in-the-loop functional tests.
+One of the most important aspects of Spanner Test Scripts are the Spanner [Testboards](#testboards), that enable the user to write hardware-in-the-loop functional tests.
 In other words, user is able to test the inputs and outputs of the device.
 Testboards can be added to the test scripts by importing the `Testboard` module.
 For example:
 ```python
 from Testboard import Testboard
 testboard = Testboard("testboard_name")